-The market has a plethora of property insurances to choose from, and each policy has a different plan and limit.
+The market has a plethora of property insurances to choose from, and each The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More has a different plan and limit.
 It is your job as a business owner to make sure that your insurance is suitable for your property.
 Assuming that all plans will cover the costs of repairs and replace damaged goods is setting your business up for failure.
 All plans have a limit, and if the damages exceed the limit the company has to absorb the remaining losses, it can mangle the finances of your company.

 If a catastrophe strikes your business that leads to a lot of damage and loss and at the same time you have failed to maintain the minimum amount of insurance premiums, then the insurance company is not liable to pay you full cost for the losses.